 • Browse the Documentation, the vocabulary of Opusmodus.

 • Modify these scores and start to write your own.

 The tutorial resources can be accessed from within Opusmodus itself.
 You’ll find Quick Start, a guide providing the necessary basics.
-Then there is Stages: a 30-part collection of score-scripts and text commentaries designed to be opened simultaneously.
+Then there are Lessons: a 30-part collection of score-scripts and text commentaries designed to be opened simultaneously.